open-mmlab/mmpose/docs/en/migration.md

 ### Dataset

-When your data is not stored in COCO format, you need to implement the `Dataset` class in `$MMPOSE/mmpose/datasets/datasets`, and convert the data into COCO format.
+When your data is not organized in COCO format, you need to implement the `Dataset` class in `$MMPOSE/mmpose/datasets/datasets`, and convert the data into COCO format.

 Let's take the implementation of the MPII dataset (`$MMPOSE/mmpose/datasets/datasets/body/mpii_dataset.py`) as an example.